 Bottom Lane: The Couple’s Lane

-In the bottom lane, the primary Attack Damage Carry will be looking to CS the most.
+As the bottom lane in League Of Legends, the primary Attack Damage Carry will be looking to CS the most.
 However, there are certain situations where you may not be CSing all of the minions outright.

 If you are paired with a utility support, such as Nami, Janna, or Lulu, you will be taking all of the CS, or at least attempting to.
 These champions are there to help bolster and heal you.
 As such, feel free to sometimes take a trade that may not favor you, even if it means being able to collect a few more CS.